velocitygrowth/aioseo-author/README.md

-# AIOSEO Advance Author Schema
+# JSON-LD Author Schema

-Gives you the ability to control the JSON+LD schema for authors in WordPress when using AIOSEO.
+Gives you the ability to control the JSON+LD schema for authors in WordPress with various SEO plugins.